Dak Prescott Player Prop Bets for NFL Week 9 | Dallas vs. Denver 11/7/2021

 - Prescott did not record a pass attempt in last week's game versus the Vikings.

-- Prescott has put up 747 passing yards (249.0 ypg) on 58-of-83 with six touchdowns against two interceptions over his last three games.
+- Prescott has thrown for 747 yards (249.0 ypg) to lead Dallas, completing 69.9% of his passes and recording six touchdown passes and two interceptions over his last three appearances.

 Prescott's Dallas Teammates